Skip to content

 Geopolitical events rarely stay confined to the regions where they unfold.
 Even when the direct economic impact appears limited, the secondary effects can reshape supply chains, regulatory exposure, and operational resilience in ways that global corporates cannot afford to overlook.
 The evolving situation in Venezuela, and Asia’s varied connections to its oil sector, is a case in point.

-While analysts note that the conflict has minimal direct impact on Asian trade, it offers yet another window into just how interconnected and vulnerable global supply networks have become.
+This conflict offers yet another window into just how interconnected and vulnerable global supply networks have become.
 For global companies with suppliers across Asia, the dynamics at play highlight the importance of understanding geopolitical risk not as a distant headline, but as a structural factor shaping the reliability and transparency of modern supply chains.

 How Energy Dependencies Impact Supplier Stability Across Asia